Nelson Tift: Civil War years and later life

 During the American Civil War, Tift was a captain in the Confederate States Navy supply department.
 He built gunboats for the Confederate navy and supplied the Rebel army with beef and hardtack produced by his factories at Albany and at nearby Palmyra in Lee County.

 After the war ended, he was elected to the 40th United States Congress as a U.S. Representative with the Democratic Party and served from July 25, 1868, until March 3, 1869.
 He was not permitted to qualify for re-election in 1868 and unsuccessfully contested the election of his replacement, Richard H. Whiteley.
+He was the only House Democrat to vote in favor of the initial version of the Fifteenth Amendment to the United States Constitution, but was absent from the vote on the final version.

 After his congressional service, Tift worked in various businesses.
 He served as a delegate to the State Constitutional Convention in 1877.

 He was extremely popular with the people of Albany, and built a large home in the center of the city that still stands today.

 He died in Albany on November 21, 1891, and was buried in that city's Oakview Cemetery.

 Tift County, Georgia, was named in his honor, but in March 2013 the Georgia Legislature voted to adopt a resolution written by Edd Dorminey of Tifton, naming Tift County after its founder (and Nelson Tift's nephew), Henry Harding (H.H.)
 Tift.
 Because H.H.
 Tift was living in 1905 when Tift County was founded, the county could not be named after him.
 Wanting the county to honor the Tifts, the delegates chose Nelson Tift, as he was deceased.